 We are unsure what the summer of 2021 will look like.
 But we expect to run camp in the safest way possible.
 We intend to follow the guidelines and best practices that are current at the time of our summer season.
 These may include but are not limited to the precautions that we put into place during the summer of 2020.
 These policies are subject to change as we receive more information and guidance from the CDC, ACA and other professionals.
 Below are the precautions that we followed during the summer of 2020.

 We have broken down our policies into Pre-arrival and at Camp.
-Our COVID-19 waiver outlines what we expect families to understand and acknowledge prior to their child’s attendance at CCSC for the summer of 2020.
+Our COVID-19 waiver outlines what we expect families to understand and acknowledge prior to their child’s attendance at CCSC for the summer.

 Prior to Arrival at Camp

 l.
 Parents are asked to review this COVID-19 Policy and to sign a COVID-19 Waiver prior to their child’s arrival at camp (see last page).The waiver has been added to the required paperwork section of CampWise.